 Please see our resource on Abortion Access in the West for specific information on scheduling your abortion care appointment.
 If you’re feeling overwhelmed or have questions, reach out to us by phone or text at 406-224-7472 or email at [email protected].

-Montana state law allows abortions up to 21 weeks and 6 days (about five months).
-Medication abortions are legally available up to 11 weeks and procedural abortions are available at all gestational ages (how far along you are in your pregnancy) up to 21 weeks 6 days.
+Abortion is accessible up to 21 weeks and 6 days (about five months) in Montana.
+Medication abortions are available up to 11 weeks and procedural abortions are available up to 21 weeks 6 days into pregnancy.
 There are also robust medication-by-mail programs in Montana.
 Read more about Abortion Access in the West.

 Whether you’re having a medication or procedural abortion, the provider should talk with you about your options and answer your questions.
 You’ll fill out paperwork and may have some basic tests done, such as an ultrasound to determine your gestational age (how far along you are in your pregnancy).
 Along with providing information about how to take care of yourself after the procedure, the healthcare provider may offer to go over which contraception (birth control) options might work best for you.
 Most importantly, you should feel listened to and cared for throughout your experience.